Te Hana Hudson: Storylines

 Te Hana arrived with her family for a fresh start but she grew annoyed at her brother Victor's (Calvin Tuteao) attempts to break up her marriage to Joe Hudson (Rawiri Paratene).
 Te Hana developed a crush on Geoff Greenlaw (Andrew Laing) and the two eventually kissed, only to be caught by Te Hana's daughter Mihi (Quantrelle King) who told Joe, ending the marriage.
 It seemed Te Hana and Joe were heading for reconciliation but he ended up leaving the country and Te Hana and Geoff got together.
 Te Hana realized Geoff had killed a patient and took the blame, suffering a demotion.
 She was delighted to welcome her foster daughter Shannon (Amber Curreen) back into her life but discovered she was pregnant to her teenage son Tama Hudson (David Wikaira-Paul).
 Te Hana's demotion continued to drive her away from Geoff and the two broke up before Te Hana left Ferndale to be closer to Mihi.
 She made a brief return later in the year and was shocked to learn Geoff was in fact gay.

 Te Hana returned to support Victor following his arrest for the murder of Geoff.
-She began to date Bronson Paraone (Kirk Torrance) but was disgusted to learn Tama was marrying Shannon.
+After being delegated the position of charge nurse while Judy (Donogh Rees) was assigned to office work by Andrew Solomon (Paolo Rotondo), Te Hana took a break before returning.
+Not long after returning, Te Hana was angered to find that Tama had gotten back together with Shannon after she had cheated on him with Vinnie Kruse (Pua Magasiva) and was further angered by the fact the two had decided to get married on Christmas Day.
 Despite initially deciding to boycott the ceremony, Te Hana gave her blessing to Shannon and attended.
+Te Hana would then get together in the New Year with Bronson Paraone (Kirk Torrance).
 Te Hana decided to take a brief break with Bronson to visit the family marae, however she ended up not returning.
-Te Hana returned a year later to support Tama and his custody battle against Shannon for their daughter Rangimarie (Mia Curreen-Poko).
-She abused Shannon physically and left having admitted defeat to her daughter in law.
+Te Hana returned a year later to support Tama and his custody battle against Shannon for their daughter Rangimarie (Mia Curreen-Poko) after the two split when Shannon once again strayed from Tama and got into a relationship with Tama's cousin Whetu (Taungaroa Emile).
+Amongst the hostilities between Tama and Shannon and Whetu, Te Hana would assault her daughter in law.
+After Tama and Shannon realised the other parties were a distraction, the two talked things out and decided to split amicably with Shannon getting custody.
+Shannon and Whetu would leave Ferndale for good with Te Hana and Tama doing the same in April 2006.